Isabel Hodgson: Professional career

-Hodgson has played for the Adelaide United Lady Reds for her entire senior career.
+Hodgson has played for Adelaide United for her entire senior career.
 She made 15 appearances between 2013 and 2015, before leaving Australia to play in the U.S. Hodgson returned to Adelaide United in 2018, and was named captain in 2021.

 Although she now mainly plays in the position of defender, Impetus has described Hodgson as "a skilful and tenacious fullback who is also capable of driving upfield and setting up goals".
 In the final match of the 2020–21 season, she was moved forward into an attacking role, and scored a goal in front of a crowd of 5,159 at Hindmarsh Stadium.

 During her seventh season with Adelaide, Hodgson became only the fifth player in Adelaide United history to reach 50 A-League Women's matches.
 In 2023, she injured her ankle during the pre-season and missed the first two matches of the season.

+In May 2026, after 11 seasons with the club, Hodgson departed Adelaide United.

+In August 2026, Hodgson joined fellow A-League Women club Brisbane Roar.